 A backup copy job mapped to a backup is performed in the following way:

 - Veeam Backup & Replication accesses a backup to which you map the backup copy job.
 The backup may have any number of restore points in the chain.
 This backup chain will be used as a seed for the further backup copying process.

-- During subsequent backup copy intervals, Veeam Backup & Replication copies VM restore points in a regular manner.
+- During subsequent backup copy sessions, Veeam Backup & Replication copies restore points in a regular manner.
 It copies only incremental changes and stores them as new restore points next to the seed backup chain.

 A mapped backup copy job does not store copied restore points in a dedicated folder in the target backup repository.
 Instead, it stores restore points to the same folder where the "seed" backup chain resides.